 Will I get seasick?

 CNH Tours has been surveying hundreds of our clients over the years on how they managed in terms of seasickness.
 Most of our clients traveled on smaller ships, and they travelled throughout the year.
-On a scale of 1-5, where 1 was "not affected at all" and 5 was "it really kept me from enjoying my trip!," the average response is between 1-2.
+On a scale of 1-5, where 1 was "not affected at all" and 5 was "it really kept me from enjoying my trip!," the average response is between 1-2, though a small percentage indicated greater discomfort.
+Seas are at their liveliest between August and November.
 Most people report having brought some type of motion sickness remedies with them, just in case.
 Beyond such remedies, if you are particularly worried, you can consider traveling when the seas are at their calmest (Jan - May) or book on a larger ship.
 It's interesting to note that those most prone to seasickness are adolescents and young adults.